bkallencf/MathTutor/README.md

 # MathTutor
+By: Benji Kallen
-Randomized problems and AI tutoring for algebra, geometry, and calculus.
+Creates randomized problems from templates in algebra, geometry, and calculus.
+Then provides AI tutoring on wrong questions from Gemini.

+Topics covered are listed below:

 Algebra Topics:
     Introductory Algebra: ax = b & ax + b = c